Electric car use by country: India

 As of March 2022, over 28000 plug-in cars were registered until Mar 2022 out of a total of 1 million registered electric vehicles (including 2 and 3 wheelers and commercial 4 wheelers).

 The Indian government has Faster Adoption and Manufacturing of Hybrid and Electric vehicles (FAME) scheme which provides incentives for purchasing electric vehicles.
 Indian government has reduced GST rate on EVs from 12% to 5% in the Union Budget 2019 to encourage electric vehicles.
 The Indian government gives an additional tax benefit of Rs 150,000 on the interest paid on loans taken to buy EVs.
 The EVs in India are exempted from paying road tax for vehicle registration.

-The number of electric vehicles in India is 13,34,385 (excluding data of Andhra Pradesh, Madhya Pradesh, Telangana and Lakshadweep, which is not available in VAHAN 4) as on 14 July 2022 and a total of 2,826 public charging stations are operational in the country, as per the Bureau of Energy Efficiency.
+The number of electric vehicles in India is 1,334,385 (excluding data of Andhra Pradesh, Madhya Pradesh, Telangana and Lakshadweep, which is not available in VAHAN 4) as on 14 July 2022 and a total of 2,826 public charging stations are operational in the country, as per the Bureau of Energy Efficiency.

 Indonesia

 The government supported some trial models made by Tucuxi.
 Conversion of some vehicles to electric drivetrains was introduced during the APEC Meeting in October 2013.

-In 2019, Hyundai sold officially car,Hyundai Ioniq.
-In 2022,the local production for Hyundai Ioniq 5 is started.
+In 2019, Hyundai sold officially Hyundai Ioniq.
+In 2022, the local production for Hyundai Ioniq 5 is started.
 Also Wuling Motors sold the most affordable electric car in Indonesia, named Wuling Air EV.

+Electric car sales rose to 43,188 units in 2024, up 153% from 2023.